 BHAs: clay has a great absorption power, but is weak at exfoliation.
 Beta hydroxy acids (such as lactic acid) are the perfect ingredient to add to a clay mask for gentle exfoliation without over-drying the skin.
 These beta hydroxy acids (BHAs) clear excess sebum and dead skin cells, and ultimately, help prevent new blackheads and whiteheads.

 Retinoids: added retinoids make weekly mask rituals even more effective.
 Retinoids are a powerful agent that helps enhance skin cell turnover and, therefore, further prevent acne breakouts and improve post-acne signs.

 How to use a clay mask with your acne treatment:

 While masks can be a super helpful tool to use in your acne treatment program, they should not be considered a replacement for other topical acne treatments.
 To effectively treat and prevent acne, it’s super important to start and commit to an effective, daily topical treatment plan including active, acne treatment ingredients such as salicylic acid and/or benzoyl peroxide.

 While some cases of severe, cystic acne or hormonal acne, it may also be necessary to add an oral therapy such as antibiotics (short term!), Accutane, Spironolactone (females only) or hormonal birth control (females only).
-However, the right skincare products should provide significant, if not complete clearance of acne for most people within roughly 3 months of consistant use.
-To find the right products for your unique skin, take the free MDacne Skin Analysis and get your first Customized Acne Treatment Kit for just the cost of shipping ($9).
+However, the right skincare products should provide significant, if not complete, clearance of acne for most people within roughly three months of consistent use.
+To find the right products for your unique skin, take the free MDacne Skin Analysis, and get your first Customized Acne Treatment Kit for just the cost of shipping ($9).